WHY Does Yorkshire Terrier Shed Hair? plus other FAQ!

 The process of shedding is always clearer in dogs (as the hairs fall on furniture, on you, or on the ground) that have fur.

-But, with the Yorkie, the body pushes out older hairs and replaces them with new ones on a never ending, continual basis.
-If this is not true, then your adult dog would have the same coat as your puppy did!
-That would be dull, a mess and dry too!
+But, with the Yorkie, the body pushes out older hairs and replaces them with new ones on a never-ending, continual basis.
+If this is not true, your adult dog would have the same coat as your puppy!
+That would be dull, a mess, and dry too!

 So, the soft, shiny hairs that you see are, in part, part as a result of the year-round shedding process.